ellucian-developer/experience-ethos-examples/account-details-dataconnect/README.md

 ## Data Connect API

 The dataconnect directory includes an exported Data Connect API pipeline and a readme.
-The dataconnect pipeline makes a call to EEDM persons API and BP API account-detail-reviews through Ethos Integration.
+The Data Connect pipeline makes a call to EEDM persons API and BP API account-detail-reviews through Ethos Integration.

 For details regarding the Data Connect API see: [readme](dataconnect/README.md)